nisanur253/click2love-project/README.md

-# Click2Love Project (Based on Social Media Lecture)
+# Click2Love Presentations

-🎯 You can see the presentation via this link: [ https://click2love.my.canva.site ]
+🎯 Based on Social Media Lecture -> You can see the presentation via this link: [ https://click2love.my.canva.site ] Basen on IT Innovation and Entrepreneurship -> You can see the presentation via this link: [ https://click2love.my.canva.site/inovasyon-slayt ]